lapnd/httdes.github.io/keystone-cmake-32.md

 * * *

-**ISSUE: cmake-32 has a lot of problems, so the branch dev-rv32-cmake just keep there as reference, but nothing works.**

-**Trouble with generating image and build the test.ke, also the path for overlay/root/ folder is messed up.**

-**The IMAC version wasn't touched yet, and the keystone-demo also wasn't touched yet.**

-* * *

 # I. Keystone

 Note: because their prebuilt toolchain is RV64GC, so for the RV32GC/RV32IMAC build we'll using our local toolchain.